diaphragm/ruby-pretty-round/README.md

 ruby-pretty-round
 ================
-This gem add useful numerical rounding methods to `Numeric` class as shown below...
+This gem add useful numerical rounding methods to `Numeric` class as shown below.
 - round to nearest multiple
 - round with significant digits